maevadevs/Maevadevs-Node-Production-Checklist/security-checklist.md

 ## Brute-Force Protection

-This can be easily done using the `ratelimiter` module or using a simple middleware
+This can be done using the `ratelimiter` module or using a simple middleware

 Protect the login endpoint using rate-limiting.

 ## Cookie Flags

-These can be easily done using the `cookie` or `cookie-session` modules
+These can be done using the `cookie` or `cookie-session` modules

 - `secure`: This attribute tells the browser to only send the cookie if the request is being sent over HTTPS
 - `HttpOnly`: This attribute is used to help prevent attacks such as XSS: It does not allow the cookie to be accessed via JavaScript

 ## Cookie Scope

-These can be easily done using the `cookie` or `cookie-session` modules
+These can be done using the `cookie` or `cookie-session` modules

 - `domain`: This attribute is used to compare against the domain of the server in which the URL is being requested.
 If the domain matches or if it is a sub-domain, then the path attribute will be checked next.
 - `path`:  In addition to the domain, the URL path that the cookie is valid for can be specified.
 If the domain and path match, then the cookie will be sent in the request.